zupber/CV/README.md

-hi, my name is Anton this is my first CV
+Hi, my name is Anton.
+This is my first CV ;)